Xceptance/neodymium-example/README.md

 * Maven 3+
 * JDK 8
 * IDE of your choice
-* Web browser's of your choice and their respective [WebDrivers](https://github.com/Xceptance/neodymium-library/wiki/How-to-set-up-a-WebDriver)
+* Web browsers of your choice and their respective [WebDrivers](https://github.com/Xceptance/neodymium-library/wiki/How-to-set-up-a-WebDriver)

 ### Get and run Posters
 Posters is a web shop for demo purposes build by [Xceptance](https://www.xceptance.com/en/).
 We use it throughout all our software products to demonstrate their capabilities within a simple and stable environment.